Son of the White Mare: Plot

-Only Fanyüvő dares to go down there, whereupon he finds the Gnome; they make a pact, and he shows him to the first princess.
-He slays the first dragon, the princess then leads him to the second dragon, whom he also kills, and finally he cuts the third dragon down as well.
-After the victory, Kőmorzsoló and Vasgyúró pull the cauldron up, with the princesses in it.
-When they lower it once more, Fanyűvő puts three apples — each containing a princess's castle — into the cauldron, and although both brothers and the princesses try to lift it, it is too heavy for them.
-The opening closes, and Fanyüvő is left in the Underworld.
-On the condition that he gives his beard back, the Gnome tells him of a griffin who could lift him up.
-A snake tries to eat the griffin's chicks, but Fanyüvő stops it.
-To show his gratitude, the Griffin Father offers to take Fanyüvő to the Upper World.
-The journey is too long for him though, and he tasks Fanyűvő with getting twelve oxen and twelve barrels of wine.
-By killing the dragons, the Forefather's power had been restored, and he grants Fanyűvő the oxen and wine.
-The flight to the Upper World is too long, and Fanyűvő has to cut his own leg off to feed the bird.
+Only Fanyüvő dares to enter the Underworld, and they lower him in a cauldron.
+There he finds the Gnome; they make a pact, and he shows Fanyüvő to the first princess.
+After he slays the first dragon, the princess then leads him to the second dragon, which he also kills, and finally the third dragon as well.
+After the victory, Kőmorzsoló and Vasgyúró pull the cauldron up along with the three princesses.
+Lowered down once more into the Underworld, Fanyűvő puts in three apples, each containing a princess's castle, but it becomes too heavy for the brothers and the princesses to lift.

+The entrance closes and Fanyüvő is trapped in the Underworld.
+To get his beard back, the Gnome tells him of a griffin who could help.
+A snake tries to eat the griffin's chicks, but Fanyüvő stops it, and the grateful Griffin Father offers to take Fanyüvő to the Upper World.
+To sustain him on the journey, he tasks Fanyűvő with getting twelve oxen and twelve barrels of wine.
+The Forefather, whose power had been restored, grants Fanyűvő the oxen and wine, but the flight to the Upper World is too long, and Fanyűvő has to cut his own leg off to feed the griffin.

 After the arrival, the griffin chicks restore Fanyüvő's leg, which gives him more power.
-He is furious at his brothers, for he believes they left him behind on purpose but forgives them.
-All three marry each one of the princesses and move into the castles.
-The story ends with the three brothers living happily ever after, until their deaths.
+He angrily accuses his brothers of deliberately leaving him behind, but forgives them.
+All three marry each one of the princesses and move into the castles and live happily ever after.

-In the final shot, we see Fanyüvő walking above a modern cityscape, fading to black as the credits roll.
+In the final shot, Fanyüvő is walking above a modern cityscape, fading to black as the credits roll.

 Production

-The film was made from 1979 to 1981.
-It is the second animated feature-length film of Jankovics.
+Son of the White Mare was made from 1979 to 1981 and was Jankovics's second animated feature.

 Comparison with mythology

-There are slight differences between Fehérlófia and the film.
+There are slight differences between Arany's Fehérlófia and the film.
 In Son of the White Mare, Fehérlófia and Fanyűvő (Treeshaker) are the same person.
-The film contains elements of creation myths, namely Ősanya (Progenitrix), Ősapa (Forefather), and the Világfa or world tree.
+The film contains elements of creation myths, namely Ősanya (Great Mother), Ősapa (Forefather), and the Világfa (World tree).